 - Part 4: How Gratitude Maintains Connection

 Networking is often a dirty word, yet it’s helpful for any professional to have others to look to for guidance, opportunities, and support.
-In that sense, what are network contacts really?
+In that sense, what are network contacts?
 They are just friends with a common interest.
 With any friendship, we have a lot more that we share than just our interests.
 We look at each other as people we care about.

-The New York Times reports that sociologists since the 1950s have whittled likeliness of connections down to three principles: Proximity, Unplanned Interactions, and Privacy.
+The New York Times reports that sociologists since the 1950s have whittled the likeliness of connections down to three principles: Proximity, Unplanned Interactions, and Privacy.
 How can you place yourself to be physically close, have unplanned interactions, and have others feel comfortable sharing with you?
 Focus on what you feel good about contributing to the people in your network.
 This will make the process so much easier.
-It’s not work if it’s something you genuinely enjoy, just like how you enjoy your other friendships, families and relationships.
+It’s not “work” if it’s something you genuinely enjoy, just like how you enjoy your other friendships, families, and relationships.

 “You can make more friends in two months by becoming really interested in other people than you can in two years by trying to get other people interested in you.
 Which is just another way of saying that the way to make a friend is to be one.”

-If you’re like many artists, you might ave a bit of social phobia about meeting other artists.
+If you’re like many artists, you might have a bit of social phobia about meeting other artists.
 We don’t want people to see us as users or opportunists.
 The key to this is to be a good and giving friend first.
-What are you are willing to do for others without receiving anything in return?
-These are the kinds of acts that will make you a quality friend and networker while still protecting your own interests.
+What are you willing to do for others without receiving anything in return?
+These are the kinds of acts that will make you a quality friend and networker while still protecting your interests.